pankaj-14oct/CakesBuyPlatform/replit.md

 A full-stack cake ordering platform built with React frontend and Express backend, featuring customizable cakes, photo cake options, admin dashboard, and delivery management.

 ## Recent Changes
-- **2025-01-18**: Successfully migrated from Replit Agent to Replit environment
+- **2025-01-19**: Successfully completed migration from Replit Agent to Replit environment
-- **2025-01-18**: Set up PostgreSQL database with all required tables
+- **2025-01-19**: Created PostgreSQL database and pushed schema with all required tables
-- **2025-01-18**: Configured environment variables and verified all dependencies
-- **2025-01-18**: Removed attached_assets folder as requested by user
-- **2025-01-18**: Imported dummy data seed with categories, cakes, addons, users, and sample content
+- **2025-01-19**: Seeded database with comprehensive dummy data including categories, cakes, addons, users, orders, and navigation items
+- **2025-01-19**: Verified application is running successfully on localhost:5000 with all services operational
 - **2025-01-18**: Synchronized order status values between vendor and admin panels (changed "ready" to "out_for_delivery")
 - **2025-01-18**: Fixed addon display in vendor panel - addons now show with name, quantity, and price